 A preliminary expression for $\varphi_4(x,\xi)$ can be computed by composing the obvious isomorphism between the curves in (\ref{fibprod4}) and (\ref{fibprod4a}) with isomorphism (\ref{fibprod4b}).
 The principal divisor of $\varphi_4(x,\xi)$ is:

 where

 In the notation of Table \ref{ratpoints}, we have $\left(\frac1{125},\frac{57}{625}\right)=A_5$ and $(-25,285)=A_5^*$.

 It seems convenient to consider the lines through $P_1$, $P_2$ and through $Q_1$, $Q_2$.
 Their equations are $7\xi=4-30x$ and $3\xi=20x-1$, respectively.
 The third points on these two lines are, respectively, $\widetilde{A}_6^*$ and $\widetilde{A}_4^*$.
-But if we add and subtract extra divisor terms $5\widetilde{A}^*_6$ and $5\widetilde{A}^*_4$ in (\ref{phi4div}), it is very cumbersome to compensate them due to (\ref{pridivco}).
+But after adding or subtracting extra divisor terms $5\widetilde{A}^*_6$, $5\widetilde{A}^*_4$ in (\ref{phi4div}), it is very cumbersome to compensate them due to (\ref{pridivco}).
 The $\CC[x,\xi]$ polynomials for compensating principal divisors are expected to have very large coefficients.